 When existing domains are unclear: Consider clarifying existing domains whenever you identify that stakeholders have differing assumptions about the domain of an existing role, position, team, project, department, or even about the domain of the entire organization, if that unclarity leads to confusion, double work, work not being done, etc.

-When clarifying domains throughout an entire organization there is often merit in starting first with the domain(s) relating to governance and leadership of the overall organization.
+When clarifying domains throughout an entire organization, there is often merit in starting first with the domain(s) relating to governance and leadership of the overall organization.
 Identify and describe the responsibilities that those with responsibility for the overall organization have.
-Consider which of those responsibilities are essential for them to handle directly, which would benefit from, or are dependent on, input from others throughout the organization and in this case, clarify who.
+Consider which of those responsibilities are essential for them to handle directly, and which are dependent on (or might benefit from) input from others throughout the organization, and in this case, clarify who.
 Consider which responsibilities would be better delegated down the system, closer to those doing the actual work, to remove any unnecessary decision-making hierarchy and position responsibility for decision-making as close as possible to where value is being created and delivered to customers.

 Starting point

-- An early date by when the design of the domain will be reviewed and improved.
+• An early date by which the design of the domain will be reviewed and improved.

 If changes are made to one domain, consider if other domains are affected and make changes accordingly.
 Especially look to subdomains and dependent domains.

-Consider reviewing the design of the organization’s overall domain and how it’s described if you discover that key stakeholders have differing understanding about it, or when its current design leads to missed opportunities or significant impediments.
+Consider reviewing the design of the organization’s overall domain and how it’s described if you discover that key stakeholders have differing understandings about it, or when its current design leads to missed opportunities or significant impediments.
 Review and adaptation of the organization’s overall domain is the responsibility of the overall delegator of the organization.
-In a typical organizational hierarchy, the overall delegator is either the owners (or shareholders), sometimes represented by a board of directors, the president/CEO or the executive team.
-In a bottom-archy (e.g. a cooperative, or a community), the overall delegator might be everyone.
+In a typical organizational hierarchy, the overall delegator is either the owners (or shareholders), sometimes represented by a board of directors, the president/CEO, or the executive team.
+In a bottom-archy (e.g. a cooperative or a community), the overall delegator might be everyone.

 One way of clarifying an organization’s overall domain is by filling out an S3 Organization Canvas.